kaanksgn/GPACalculator/README.md

 + I am eager to represent to you my first Dart Project that helps you to calculate your GPA Score.

 ## Project Looks
-+ This is how main page looks.
++ This is how main page looks. *Simple yet Effective.*

   <img src="assets/main.jpg" width="200">